 Sun top Sparks 84-75 in Game 1 of WNBA semifinals

-Jasmine Thomas scored 19 points, Jonquel Jones had 16 and Courtney Williams had 15 for the Sun, who won their first playoff game since 2012.
+Jasmine Thomas scored 19 points, Jonquel Jones had 16 and Courtney Williams had 15 for the second-seeded Sun, who had a bye for the first two rounds.

+“We’ve been working toward this all season,” said Alyssa Thomas, who also had five assists and four of the team’s nine steals.
+“Our first goal was to secure at top-two seed.
+Single game elimination has not been good to us and we finally put ourselves in a position where we can play a series and we’re more than ready.
+We’re hungry.”

 Candace Parker had 24 points and 10 rebounds, and Nneka Ogwumike added 20 points and 10 rebounds for the Sparks, who knocked off defending champion Seattle in the second round.